stefan-code-js/tabledadrian/README.md

 ## Membership and collectibles architecture

 - **Auth.js (NextAuth v5 beta)** using the credentials provider with custom password hashing (`scryptSync` with random salt).
+- **Discourse SSO gateway** validates payloads with `discourse-sso` and redirects to the forum using session data.
 - Member records stored in `content/members/members.json` with helper utilities under `src/lib/members.ts`.
 - Session provider injected at `src/app/layout.tsx` so client components can access `useSession`.
 - Collectible verification leverages `viem` (on-chain) with fallback to concierge-maintained allowlist.